arkcat/loschool-app/README.md

    The starter kit should now be running on [localhost:3000](http://localhost:3000/).

-> Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.
+> Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.test

+test